tarwn/lessthandot-hugo/blogs/content/posts/2013-01-05-installing-scala-2-10-on.md

 Now that the project is created let's create a simple object

-Right click on the Scala Project from the package Explorer and select New&#8211;> Scala Object
+Right click on the Scala Project from the package Explorer and select New–> Scala Object

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/EnterpriseDev/Denis/juno7.PNG?mtime=1357398110"><img alt="" src="/wp-content/uploads/blogs/EnterpriseDev/Denis/juno7.PNG?mtime=1357398110" width="510" height="573" /></a>